fgardavaud/zpositionCTimage/README.md

 ## Extra-function requirement

-This program use uipickfile function : an extra function devlopped by Douglas Schwarz and avalaible on this [link](https://fr.mathworks.com/matlabcentral/fileexchange/10867-uipickfiles-uigetfile-on-steroids).
+This program use uipickfile function : an extra function developed by Douglas Schwarz, included in this repo and available on this [link](https://fr.mathworks.com/matlabcentral/fileexchange/10867-uipickfiles-uigetfile-on-steroids).
-To be able to work correctively on the 3 main OS system, this extra function is used to replace the bug on uigetdir matlab function (the title on the window to choose images don't appear on Linux and Mac system).
+To be able to work correctively on the 3 main OS system, this extra function is used to replace the bug on uigetdir Matlab function (the title on the window to choose images don't appear on Linux and Mac system).

 ## OS platform

-This code have been developped on macOS platform.
+This code have been developed on macOS platform.
 **But**, all the function are other OS platform proof.
 No adaptation have to be implement by the user.